deni5e/beatport-data-analysis/README.md

 ## Author
 Denise Rappold, Data Science Student at Universiy of Stuttgart

+## Acknowledgements

+All data and accompanying documentation (PDF files) were provided as part of *Data Science with Python* at *University of Stuttgart*.

 *Disclaimer: The observations made about Beatport and Spotify relfect the data used and do not intend to endorse or critize any platform.*